 We believe that cross-national comparative study is integral to Urban Studies in the 21st century, and that the study of cities is becoming increasingly global.
-Of the Urban Studies programs at US universities, few of them distinguish themselves as global in reach, with robust research agendas, curriculum, and programming focusing on the international and comparative aspects of urban studies.
-Moreover, further understanding and conversation around issues of urbanization in a global and comparative context would interest and serve the diverse student body, and the diverse populations and institutions of our larger metropolitan area.
+Of the Urban Studies programs at US universities, few distinguish themselves as global in reach, with robust research agendas, curriculum, and programming focusing on the international and comparative aspects of urban studies.
+Moreover, further understanding and conversation around issues of urbanization in a global and comparative context interests and serves the diverse student body, and the diverse populations and institutions of our larger metropolitan area.

 Department of Political Science